-If you have spent any amount of time researching the best ways to secure media coverage for your own startup or a client, you’ve probably discovered what I found out a long time ago- there is a huge paradox of information out there.
+If you have spent any amount of time researching the best ways to secure media coverage for your own startup or a client, you’ve probably discovered what I found out a long time ago- there is a plethora of conflicting information out there.
 Why?
-Well I could write an entire blog on that question alone, but the short answer is because every reporter out there is different.
-Just like anything in life, when pitching, you have to weigh the pros and cons of choosing one strategy over another- which can be difficult.
+Well I …

 Luckily, there are plenty of great resources for pitching tips out there- and some of those are the people you are surrounded by.
 I have spent the last few months asking some of the smartest people I know for their pro tips on pitching.
 The list includes reporters, my colleagues and other PR professionals.
 From those questions, I’ve come up with this list of the best tips out there for pitching the media (of course, I’ve included a few of my own as well!).

 - Reporters are human.
 Never forget that.
 If you want someone to give your idea the time of day, make sure it’s blatantly obvious that you took time out of your day to do research on their interests and their beat.
 If you pitch a reporter outside of their coverage area, not only are you wasting your time for that client, but you might also be burning a possible bridge for the future.

 - Keep it short but sweet.
 Make sure that if a reporter does nothing more than skim your pitch, he or she will still know exactly what you’re offering and what you’re asking of them.